Insurance Tips for Families: Finding the Right Protection in 2026

 Statutory Health Insurance (GKV): Strengths and Limitations

 The limitations of GKV mainly concern waiting times and treatment options.
-Specialist appointments can take months, and chief physician treatment is not standard.
-For many insured individuals, the standard coverage is perfectly adequate.
+Specialist appointments can take time, and chief physician treatment is not standard.
+For most families, the standard coverage is perfectly adequate.
 Those who want more can take out private supplementary insurance without fully switching to PKV.

 PKV vs. GKV Comparison: What Suits Whom?